azsk/AzTS-docs/Scripts/UtilityScripts/README.md

 - Open a Powershell prompt where you downloaded AzTSUtility.ps1
 - Dot-source as follows: `. ./AzTSUtility.ps1`
 - Now you can run the various functions with their required parameters - see below
+- You can also run `Get-Help` for any of the functions to see more information about it.
+Example: `Get-Help Get-AppServiceFtpState`

 ### Powershell Execution Policy